EugenieChabenat/objaverse-handling/README.md

 # objaverse-handling
-Code for handling Objaverse:
+Code for creating a dataset with 3D models from Objaverse.
+It allows to:
-- downloading from categories
+- download a given number of objects from chosen categories
-- creating a subset of 3D images
+- creating a subset of 3D models
 - keeping track of ids and metadata

 ## Usage